Yacoby/cs-large-practical/README.md

 Other code
 -----------
 tests/Testing.h is not my code and comes from gnustep.
-It is a set of macros that provide helpers to test functionalith (such as exceptions being raised).
+It is a set of macros that provide helpers to test functionality (such as exceptions being raised).
-It is included as it doesn't seem to live in a include directory.
+It is included as it doesn't seem to live in a GNUStep include directory.